-I don't want a bunch of yahoos staring at me while I lie around

-Red Cross has to offer lousy music with a needle in my arm.
-I certainly don't want above of female persons in gym suits and torn tee shirts encouraging me on top of all
+I don't want a bunch of yahoos staring at me while I lie around with a needle in my arm.
+I certainly don't want abovy of female persons in gym suits and torn tee shirts encouraging me on top of all that!